 Starting balances are only relevant for existing businesses.
 If your plan is for a new venture, you don't need to set starting balances in the forecast.
-If you are the owner of an up-and-running business, however, you'll need to provide your total asset, liability, and equity balances as of the start of the LivePlan forecast.
+If you are the owner of an up-and-running business, however, you'll need to provide your total asset, liability, and equity balances as of the start of your LivePlan forecast.

-Setting starting balances
+Setting starting balances manually

 - Click the Forecast tab, and then click Balance Sheet: